The future of production

 mask Metal Processing

 The Industry 4.0 approach has already significantly changed the way we produce goods.
 It opens up the possibilities for making production processes more flexible, automating and optimizing them through the intelligent networking of machines and processes.
-The next developments in industrial production will be primarily about bringing humans into the center of attention and enabling sustainable and resilient production.The EU even refers to this evolution as Industry 5.0[1].
+The next developments in industrial production will be primarily about bringing humans into the center of attention and enabling sustainable and resilient production.The EU even refers to this evolution as Industry 5.0[1], others take a more critical view of the term.

 ChatGPT and Other Chatbots